 - 1 1/2 lbs boneless skinless chicken breasts

-- 1/2 cup flour I used brown rice flour for a gluten free variation
+- 1/2 cup all-purpose flour I used brown rice flour for a gluten free variation

 - 1 teaspoon kosher salt